Power Supplies

 Power Supply Applications

 Power supplies serve as the backbone of nearly every electrical device, whether integrated directly into a system or operating as an external, portable module.
 Their design depends on factors such as operating temperature and the potential for overheating.
-From everyday electronics to industrial machinery, power supply units (PSUs) play a crucial role in ensuring uninterrupted functionality.
+From everyday electronics to industrial machinery, power supply units (PSUs) play a key role in ensuring uninterrupted functionality.
 They power desktop and laptop computers, mobile devices, lasers, medical equipment, telecommunications systems, lighting, household appliances, and heavy-duty industrial machinery.

 PSUs deliver either alternating current (AC) or direct current (DC), depending on the application.
 Most modern home and office electronics operate on a 12V power supply, while industrial systems often require high-voltage solutions for enhanced performance and reliability.